gzuidhof/starboard-jupyter/README.md

 ### 3. Initialize the plugin in your notebook

-You can use [this notebook](https://starboard.gg/nb/nA3wm87) to try it out.
+You can use [this notebook](https://starboard.gg/nb/nA3wm87) (or without Starboard's interface around it [here](https://gz.starboard.host/v1/embed/0.8.9/br0qtd223akg00eiaos0/nA3wm87/)) to try it out.

 ```javascript
 // Or wherever you are hosting it, could be from some CDN.